 Some Government Departments have developed their own research priorities or agendas that they would like to have shared with the scientific community:

-Community Research Priorities
+Community Research Priorities and Resources

 The NWT is home to a diverse set of community organizations with varying geopolitical influences, research interests, and challenges.
 Local organizations provide unique points of view on NWT research, and many have identified priorities for their regions.
 These organizations are valuable sources of information for scientists, and consultation with them is a crucial step in conducting successful research projects within the Territory.
 The following organizations have offered their guidance to those planning research projects within their respective regions of the NWT: